Appendices

 (Sources: for Literature Amazon.com, for Newspapers Jack Hart, Editor & Publisher,

-November 6, 1993 (v126 i45 p.5) quoted at http://answers.google.com/answers/threadview?id=301734, for others original analysis.)
+November 6, 1993 (v126 i45 p.5) quoted at https://answers.google.com/answers/threadview?id=301734, for others original analysis.)

 Statistical Methods Used in this Project